jeremiemartinez/jeremiemartinez.github.com/_drafts/2017-03-02-review-yourself.md

 While sharing knowledge is very difficult when you are alone, all the other advantages keep their values.

+I only see advantages by continuing this practice.
+In the short run, code reviews can help you avoid mistakes and in the long term, it will help new joiners to understand reasons behind certain pieces of code.

 ## What strategy I adopted when reviewing myself?

 #### Do MR/PR as usual